andoma/movian/README.markdown

 	./configure

-If your system lacks libwebkitgtk (Ubunut 12.04 before 12.04.1) you can configure with
+If your system lacks libwebkitgtk (pre Ubuntu 12.04.1 LTS) you can configure with

         ./configure --disable-webkit